NSHipster/articles/2019-08-26-identifiable.md

 {% info %}

-Our first introduction to the `Identifiable` actually came by way of SwiftUI;
+Our first introduction to the `Identifiable` protocol actually came by way of SwiftUI; it's
-it's
 [thanks to the community](https://forums.swift.org/t/move-swiftuis-identifiable-protocol-and-related-types-into-the-standard-library/25713) that the type was brought into the fold of the standard library.

 Though
-[as evidenced by GitHub search results](https://github.com/search?q=%22protocol+Identifiable%22&type=Code), many of us were already working with `Identifiable` protocols of similar design.
+[as evidenced by GitHub search results](https://github.com/search?q=%22protocol+Identifiable%22&type=Code), many of us were already working with `Identifiable` protocols of similar design... which prompts the question:
-Which begs the question:
 _When was the `Identifiable` protocol really introduced?_ 🤔

 {% endinfo %}